RibirX/Ribir/doc/framework.md

 Widget not update or rebuild subtree immediately when its rebuild emitter emitted.
 It's just mark this widget need rebuild and wait until the widget tree rebuild.

 Widget tree do updating from top to bottom.
 If a bottom widget removed because its ancestor rebuild, its update or rebuild auto be canceled.
-Even if `CombinationWidget` require rebuild, that not mean `Holiday` will reconstruct the total subtree, the `KeyInfo` may help us to reduce many cost in some case.
+Even if `CombinationWidget` require rebuild, that not mean `Holiday` will reconstruct the total subtree, the `Key` may help us to reduce many cost in some case.

-### KeyInfo
+### Key

-`KeyInfo` guarantee that if two same type widget has same `KeyInfo`, they have same behaviors and `Holiday` can treat them as same widget.
+`Key` guarantee that if two same type widget has same `Key`, they have same behaviors and `Holiday` can treat them as same widget.

-`KyeInfo` also be used in render object,and guarantee that if two same type render object has same `KeyInfo`, the always paint same thing and no matter what its father or children is.
+`Key` also be used in render object,and guarantee that if two same type render object has same `Key`, the always paint same thing and no matter what its father or children is.

 Widget tree do rebuilding base on widget diff.
 Work like below:

 1. if this widget is `CombinationWidget` and need to rebuild:
   a. build widget from `CombinationWidget`.
-  b. if new widget's type and `KeyInfo` is equal to the last time build widget in the widget tree ?
+  b. if new widget's type and `Key` is equal to the last time build widget in the widget tree ?
     * yes, that done, the subtree from this widget is rebuild finished.
   c. else, if the widget type is equal to the last time build in the widget tree ?
     * only use new widget instead of old widget in the widget tree, and not inflate.